 ARE you trying to either get your ideas across, complete complex tasks, dictate or discuss things with subordinates, peers and superiors or as it is otherwise referred to as ‘doing your job’?

 And are you a woman?
 Right, well, buckle up because you’re clearly being difficult and a little bit shrill if we’re being honest.
-This is just nonsense, right on the money, life advice, so don’t get too catty okay?
+This is just a no nonsense, right on the money, life advice, so don’t get too catty okay?

 If you don’t want to be labelled a difficult woman then you’re going to want to listen up.
 It’s far easier than you’d think, which will come as a relief since you’ve enough on your plate at the minute what with the day job.